Learning the Effect of Persuasion via Difference-In-Differences: Inference for the Event-Study Persuasion Rate

 \section{Inference for the Event-Study Persuasion Rate}

 The asymptotic influence function for regular and asymptotically linear estimators of the multi-period parameters can be derived from our previous discussion on the two-period case.
-We will explain this by focusing on $\hat\theta_{ESPR,DR}(j)$, which we consider the most comprehensive summary parameter.
+We will explain this by focusing on $\hat\theta^{(F)}_{ES,DR}(j)$, which we consider the most comprehensive forward parameter: the backward version is similar, and we will remark about it later.
+Throughout this section, we assume that \cref{ass:stagger did,ass:stagger monotonicity,ass:stagger common trend} are all satisfied for identification, and we consider a random sample of size $n$ with fixed $T$, i.e., $\{(Y_{i0}, Y_{i1},\cdots, Y_{iT}, S_i, X_i): i=1,\cdots, n \}$ and $\bar S_{i,s} := \one(S_i = s) + \one(S_i = \infty)$.